borkdude/html/README.md

 Drawbacks of this library:

 - New and thus not as mature and battle tested as other libraries.
 Issues + PRs welcome though.
+- This library only outputs HTML5.
+If you want to output XML, use a different library.

 In this README, all example results are written as strings.
 In reality they are a `borkdude.html.Html` object which just contains a string.
 This is done to